Hazaras: Culture and society

-Hazara culture is a rich tapestry of customs, traditions, behaviors, beliefs, and norms that have evolved over centuries.
-This culture has developed through a series of interactions with and responses to the surrounding peoples and environments, ultimately shaping it into a distinct cultural identity.
-Today, Hazara culture stands out for its unique heritage, incorporating elements from both Central Asia and South Asia while maintaining its own distinctiveness.
+Hazara culture consists of their customs, traditions, behaviours, beliefs, and norms.
+This culture has developed through a series of interactions with and responses to surrounding peoples and environments.
 Outside of Hazarajat, many Hazara communities have embraced aspects of the local cultures in which they reside, often blending elements of Afghan Tajiks and Pashtuns traditions.
-However, in Hazarajat, the heart of Hazara culture, many of the original customs and traditions remain intact.
-These are more closely aligned with those of Central Asia than with the Afghan Tajiks, preserving the distinct cultural legacy of the Hazara people.
-Traditionally, the Hazara people have been highland farmers, skillfully cultivating the mountainous regions of their homeland.
+However, in Hazarajat, many of the original customs and traditions remain intact.
+These are more closely aligned with those of Central Asia than with the Afghan Tajiks.
+Traditionally, the Hazara people have been highland farmers.
 While most Hazaras live in permanent homes, certain groups, such as the Aimaq Hazara, continue to maintain a semi-nomadic lifestyle.
 These communities often live in felt yurts rather than traditional dwellings.

-Before the conquest of Hazarajat by the Afghan ruler Abdur Rahman between 1888 and 1893, the Hazara society was structured a feudal system.
-The social hierarchy was dominated by influential landowners and powerful figures, such as Khan, Beig, Arbab, Mir, or Malik, who held authority over the land and society.
-Below them, the Clerics (Mullahs) and Sayyids held the second tier.
-The economy of Hazara was largely centered on agriculture and livestock, which formed the foundation of the region's prosperity.
+Before the Afghan ruler Abdur Rahman Khan conquered Hazarajat between 1888 and 1893—a period known as the Hazara genocide—Hazara society was structured under a feudal system.
+The social hierarchy was dominated by influential landowners and powerful figures, such as khans, beigs, arbabs, mirs, or maliks, who held authority over the land and society.
+Below them, the clerics (mullahs) and sayyids held the second tier.
+The Hazara economy was largely centered on agriculture and livestock.

 Attire

-Hazara attire plays a significant role in upholding the cultural, traditional, and social identity of the Hazara ethnicity.
-These garments are primarily handcrafted, reflecting the community's rich heritage.
-In Afghanistan, Hazara clothing is sewn in various regions, with a particular focus on the central provinces.
+Hazara attire is primarily handcrafted and helps uphold the cultural identity of the group.

 Male clothing

 Hazara men traditionally wear a barak (also known as barag) alongside a hat, with the barak being a key element of Hazara clothing.
 This soft, thick garment is crafted from the first wool sheared from special sheep raised in the Hazarajat region, making it both luxurious and durable.
 Beyond its regal appearance, the Hazara barak serves a practical function as a warm winter garment.
 Its unique properties make it resistant to moisture, allowing it to stay dry even in snow and rain.
-Additionally, the softness of the fabric is believed to reduce muscle pain and offer relief for joint discomfort.
+Additionally, the fabric's softness is believed to reduce muscle pain and relieve joint discomfort.
 In contemporary times, however, the perahan o tunban has become the most common attire among Hazara men, often worn with a hat or turban.